smartzplatform/tech-docs/Technical_WP_EN.md

 }
 ```

-From the constructor information it will be known what dataset interfaces it works with, and for each of them it will be possible to request data in the external dataset marketplace.
-The initial transfer of the dataset to the contract, as noted earlier, is the fixation of the root of the Merkle tree.
+From the constructor information, it will be known with which dataset interfaces it works, and for each of them it will be possible to request data in the external dataset marketplace.
+As noted earlier, the initial transfer of the dataset to the contract fixes the root of the Merkle tree.
 Individual elements of the set should be transferred to the contract in response to the request of the contract either through the oracle or by the supplier services, in any case accompanied by the Merkle proof.
-It should be understood that there is a need to trust the owners of the set both in the fact that the data will be transferred, and that the data is correct.
-In any case, any transfer of incorrect data, or absence of transfer will be recorded in the blockchain.
+It should be understood that there is a need to trust the owners of the set both in the fact that the data will be transferred and that the data is correct.
+In any case, any transfer of incorrect data or absence of transfer will be recorded in the blockchain.